In memory of Dad. “Taters” was originally posted in February 2015

-There are other things to consider besides cold weather and I was relieved when I heard he’d be coming home a week early.
-Two weeks ago, when I found out that he was in the hospital after his legs had given way and he’d fallen, I was afraid he wouldn’t make it home.
-I picked him up at Mitchell Field last Friday and the first thing he told me was how pleased he was with the airport wheelchair service.
-“Why I can travel anywhere in the world now!” he beamed.
+When he called to let me know he was coming home a week early, I was relieved.
+Two weeks before, his legs gave way and Joanie found him in his bedroom–he ended up in the hospital.
+I was afraid he wouldn’t make it home.
+So it was a relief to see him when I picked him up at Mitchell Field.
+The first thing he said was how pleased he was with the airport wheelchair service.
+“Why I can travel anywhere in the world now!”
+He beamed.

 “What about patience?”
-I asked and he smiled.
+I asked.
+He chuckled.
 “You might want to focus on that or you’ll have to stick around until you get it right.”
-I smiled.
+I winked.

 “You know, I’ve lost twenty pounds since my surgery in 2007?”